Jacek Kuroń: Biography

 Kuroń was born in 1934, in Lwów (now Lviv, Ukraine), into a family that supported the Polish Socialist Party (PPS).
 In 1949, he became a member of the Communist Association of the Polish Youth (ZMP).
 From 1952, he worked as a full-time employee in the capital scout section affiliated with the Association of the Polish Youth.
 The same year, he joined the Polish United Workers' Party (PZPR).
 Then, he engaged in social movements making attempts to introduce more rights for the workers.
 After the political transformation and introduction of democracy to Poland, Kuroń became a Minister of Labor and Social Policy.

-After a long illness, Kuroń died in 2004.
+Kuroń died on 17 June 2004.
+A heavy drinker and smoker, he suffered from numerous health issues, including a stroke in 1998, throat cancer, atrial fibrillation and kidney failure.

 His funeral was held on 26 June 2004.
 He was buried in the Avenue of the Meritious in the Powązki Cemetery in Warsaw.
 The ceremony was attended by close friends, supporters, Polish youth and children.
 Although Kuroń was an atheist, representatives of all major religious communities came to display their respect to the renowned humanitarian.